pivotal-pez/pezinventory/README.md

 $ ./runlocaldeploy local_wercker_configs/myenv
 ```

 This will run a different wercker pipeline, governed by the files in `local_wercker_configs`.
-As it is configured by default in the samples directory, this, too, will run the unit & integration tests, linting, and coverage analysis.
+As it is configured by default, this, too, will run the unit & integration tests, linting, and coverage analysis.
 However, this can be easily changed by editing `wercker_local_deploy.yml`.

-This command differs from `./testrunner` in that it will start the server and leave it running so that you can interact with it.
+The `runlocaldeploy` command differs from `testrunner` in that it will start the server and leave it running so that you can interact with it.
 It publishes the server on the docker host IP address on port 80.

 ```
 ...